OpenVoiceOS/ovos-docker/README.md

 }
 ```

-To access all the containers logs as the same time, run the following command *(make sure it matches the `docker compose` you run to deploy the stack)*:
+To access all the container logs as the same time, run the following command *(make sure it matches the `docker compose` or `podman-compose` command you run to deploy the stack)*:

 ```bash
 docker compose -f docker-compose.yml -f docker-compose.raspberrypi.yml -f docker-compose.skills.yml --env-file .env --env-file .env-raspberrypi logs -f --tail 200